aejontargaryen/DRGL-TipBot/README.md

 * !buytickets [amount]

 ## Requirements
-* IntenseCon/Monero Daemon
+* Dragonglass Daemon
-* IntenseCoin/Monero RPC
+* Dragonglass RPC
 * Discord Token
 * TCP Port 11000 to 11100 free to bind (can be redefined in config)